What exactly is this “Lindy Hop” and swing dancing?

 Loose fitting clothing is best, and be warned: swing dancing is a decent physical workout, so you will get warm in most classes, and may want to bring a change of top.
 Jewellery can scratch and get broken, so wear as little as possible.

 On your feet, flat soled trainers are perfect, and it’s not necessary to wear leather soled shoes.
 We generally advise students to avoid open-topped, split-soled or high-heeled shoes for swing dancing.

 Do I have to start at the beginning of a monthly block?

-Wednesday classes do have a monthly block structure to aid learning – the classes will follow on from each other each week, allowing you to build on the concepts learnt at the previous classes.
-If you are a complete beginner or are making the jump from beginner to intermediate for the first time, you'll find it easier to come along at the start of a block, but we'll usually briefly recap the previous week at the start of the subsequent lesson.
+The Beginners and Intermediates classes in Lindy Hop on Wednesday do have a monthly block structure to aid learning – the classes will follow on from each other each week, allowing you to build on the concepts from the previous classes.
+If you are a complete beginner or are making the jump from beginner to intermediate for the first time, you'll find it easier to come along at the start of a block, but we'll briefly recap the previous week at the start of the subsequent lesson.

 Can under 18s join in?

 We're a small voluntary group which isn't set up to provide safeguarding for children, so unfortunately people under 18 years old can't dance at our classes and events.
 From time to time we have events where kids supervised by a parent or guardian are welcome in the venue, but not for social dancing.